Looking for a new thermal management partner? Before sending out your next RFP, take a look at these questions to ask your potential vendors!

 3. Do you have the ability to provide both management and monitoring solutions?

-As we mentioned (link to pillar chapter), you’re going to see the best results when both your thermal management and temperature monitoring are happening by the same team of experts.
+As we mentioned, you’re going to see the best results when both your thermal management and temperature monitoring are happening by the same team of experts.
 Having two different suppliers will make you more prone to errors and a higher chance that you will go over budget

 4. How do you approach traceability and connectivity?